You can find answers to the most commonly asked questions about IXOPAY and Payment Orchestration here.

 With our know-how in the field of (payment) integrations we are equipped to offer you the fastest turnaround time anywhere when it comes to adding new payment providers our clients need.
 Our experienced engineering team keeps each API connection up to date and helps clients to reduce technical complexity, time effort and future tremendous developing expenses.

 No matter where your business is located, our service can be used by any Enterprise Merchant, PSP, Sale Agent, ISO that handle payments.

 IXOPAY supports all currencies supported by your adapter in use.
 Please contact your acquirer or payment service provider (PSP) for further information.

 Yes, IXOPAY’s vault and tokenization solution enables businesses to store sensitive credit card data in a PCI DSS compliant infrastructure and thereby reduce the scope of their PCI DSS compliance.
 Most companies that charge their customers on a regular basis need access to their customers' credit card data.
 IXOPAY's external storage allows merchants to be flexible in directing their card payments to any payment provider of their choice and reduce risks of vendor lock-in for merchants.

 In order to protect cardholder data and comply with PCI DSS storage guidelines, the storage of sensitive cardholder data includes: Primary Account Number (PAN), cardholder name and expiration date.
 It is important to note that the PCI DSS prohibits the storage of sensitive authentication data such as Identification Number (PIN), CVV.

 Yes, in order to perform and guarantee a data import it is important to specify that both parties involved in the data transfer must demonstrate compliance with the PCI standard by providing a certificate of compliance.
 These parties are on the one hand IXOPAY and the one that holds the existing data of the merchant, for example a PSP, an acquirer or the merchant itself.
 For further Information please contact our Payment Platform experts.

-IXOPAY provides a comprehensive and efficient risk management tool that can be configured to meet individual business needs and prevent payment risks or fraudulent activities that your business may face.
+IXOPAY provides a comprehensive and efficient risk management engine that can be configured to meet individual business needs and prevent payment risks or fraudulent activities that your business may face.